abiywasihun/react-news-app/README.md

+I used three APIs from APIs that you gave to me such as Open News, Newyork times, and the Guardian

+Create an account on the three API providers and generate the API key.

+Replace API keys in the .env file with the one you created

-I used three APIs from APIs that you gave to me such as Open News, Newyork times, and the Guardian From the three APIs I get images only from the Newyork  times API so I used static images for open news API and the Guardian apt
+From the three APIs I get images only from the Newyork  times API so I used static images for open news API and the Guardian apt

 I made the system dockerized and here are the steps to run the system